Good for the Planet

 In simple terms, environmental sustainability is the practice of interacting with the planet responsibly.
 The survival of humanity and other species on the planet is threatened by the negative impact of irresponsible behaviour:

-- Resource depletion, Running out of natural resources will cause instability of the eco-system and finally extinction
+- Nature depletion, Running out of natural resources will cause instability of the eco-system and finally extinction

-- Pollution, Risk to biodiversity (loss of habitat), health and living conditions
+- Pollution, Risk to loss of Biodiversity (loss of habitat), health and living conditions

-- Climate change, resulting in rising minimum temperatures, rising sea levels, higher ocean temperatures and an increase in heavy precipitation (heavy rain and hail).
+- Climate crisis, accelerated climate change caused by human activities resulting in rising minimum temperatures, rising sea levels, higher ocean temperatures and an increase in heavy precipitation (heavy rain and hail).

 The circular economy